The top 35 parks for a picnic in Toronto by neighbourhood

 While Dufferin Grove might be on the east side of the dividing line between Bloorcourt and Bloordale, this green space has been claimed by the latter neighbourhood as its own.
 This sprawling park has lots of picnic tables, a community oven and even fire pits for an evening picnic.

 Just a short walk to the west of the main retail drag is a gorgeous series of green spaces that hug the Humber River.
-For the purposes of a picnic, Etienne Brule is the best bet, with a designated site and a nice view of the river.
+For the purposes of a picnic, Étienne Brûlé Park is the best bet, with a designated site and a nice view of the river.

 Those looking for a little escape from the urban grind head to Riverdale Park West for picnics.
-While it lacks the skyline view if its sister park, it tends to be quieter, which will suit those looking for a bit of privacy.
+While it lacks the skyline view of its sister park, it tends to be quieter — which will suit those looking for a bit of privacy.

-Not so long ago, prospective picnickers in Corktown didn't have many enviable options for outdoor eating and lounging, but now the neighbourhood boasts one of the best parks in the city for such activities in the form of Corktown Common.
+Not so long ago, prospective picnickers near Corktown didn't have many enviable options for outdoor eating and lounging, but now the area boasts one of the best parks in the city for such activities in the form of Corktown Common.

-The best spot to lay out a blanket at enjoy some fresh air in this neighbourhood is Earlscourt Park.
+The best spot to lay out a blanket and enjoy some fresh air in this neighbourhood is Earlscourt Park.
 Despite being a busy hub of activity for various sports throughout the summer, there are plenty of spots away from the main fields where you can have quiet picnic.

 Withrow Park offers a nice sanctuary for a picnic just south of the Danforth.
 There are two designated picnic areas plus a community kitchen and fire pit.

-Dovercourt Park is the central outdoor gathering spot for Bloorcourt residences, with a baseball diamond, tennis courts, a playground and a nice grassy area with picnic tables at the southeast end for a more relaxing and stomach-filling experience.
+Dovercourt Park is the central outdoor gathering spot, with a baseball diamond, tennis courts, a playground and a nice grassy area with picnic tables at the southeast end for a more relaxing and stomach-filling experience.

 You won't find a place to picnic with a better view of the city than Riverdale Park East.
-It can be tricky to find a good spot on the slope that overlooks the city, but if you're patient, flatter spots do exist that offer the best ground for picnicking and skyline-watching.
+It can be tricky to find a good spot on the slope that overlooks the city, but if you're patient flatter spots do exist that offer the best ground for picnicking and skyline-watching.

-Perhaps better known for the neighbouring golf course of the same name, Dentonia Park is actually a lovely place to duck away for a picnic near the East Danforth.
-There's a dedicated picnic area here, though there's plenty of grassland to use as well.

-Surrounding one of the Don River's many tributaries, Taylor Creek Park is bucolic place for a picnic and it's dotted with many tables to set up shop.
-As is the case with a few other parks, there are also fire pits for evening gatherings.
+Surrounding one of the Don River's many tributaries, Taylor Creek Park is bucolic place for a picnic and it's dotted with many tables and fire pits to set up shop.

 This former borough has plenty of parks suitable for a picnic, but none quiet so nice as Humber Bay Park West, where you can set up your provisions within a few metres of the shore and a stunning view of Toronto in the distance.

-Dominated by skyscrapers, the heart of the Financial District has few options for picnicking, but just to the east, the new Berczy Park has been designed to encourage office workers to eat outdoors on the grassy knoll or one of the many benches.
+Dominated by skyscrapers, the heart of the Financial District has few options for picnicking, but just to the east the new Berczy Park has been designed to encourage office workers to eat outdoors on the grassy knoll or one of the many benches.

-The central waterfront can be a tricky spot to set up an elaborate picnic as places like HTO Park and the Toronto Music Garden are often busy, but one spot that's sure to work is Coronation Park, which is just far enough west to offer ample space and a picturesque view of sailboats docked at the harbour.
+The central waterfront can be a tricky spot to set up an elaborate picnic as places like HTO Park and the Toronto Music Garden are often busy, but one spot that's sure to work is the area's new Trillium Park.

 The choice of park is obvious here.
 What's so great about High Park is the variety of locations on offer.
 You can picnic on the hill overlooking Grenadier Pond, opt for a more secluded spot at the northern end, or hunt down a more wooded area.